two people holding sales to reduce inventory costs

 NetSuite inventory management dashboard noting KPIs and order reminders

 With reliable reorder dates you reduce inventory cost and simultaneously ensure product availability across all channels.
 Plus, if you ship from multiple locations, you no longer have to worry about having excess inventory in one location while another is out of stock.
 Where do we come in?
-Once companies are actively using NetSuite Inventory Management, many require NetSuite Accounting Services to leverage the consolidated financial reporting and forecasting that is essential for large inventories.
+Once companies are actively using NetSuite Inventory Management, many require a NetSuite accountant to leverage the consolidated financial reporting and forecasting that is essential for large inventories.
+Learn more about how we tailor NetSuite pricing for you.

 With NetSuite, data is accessible.
 Especially for our marketing efforts to drive growth, having data and being able to group information quickly and efficiently is super important